-The Amano Museum is one of Peru’s best-kept secrets.
-It specialises in textile art and its collection was started on the initiative of a successful Japanese businessman called Yoshitaro Amano, who invested most of his fortune in an attempt to protect Peru’s cultural heritage.
+The Amano Museum is one of Peru’s best-kept secrets as it specializes in textile art and its collection was started on the initiative of a successful Japanese businessman called Yoshitaro Amano, who invested most of his fortune in an attempt to protect Peru’s cultural heritage.

-During his travels, he acquired and preserved objects abandoned by grave robbers in the coastal desert.
-Amano was founded in 1964 as one of the first buildings to be designed as a museum.
-The family was responsible for remodeling the building almost 50 years later, modernizing the museum and introducing the latest display and conservation techniques for its important collection of pre-Hispanic textiles.
+During his travels, Amano acquired and preserved objects abandoned by grave robbers in the coastal desert.
+Amano founded founded the museum in 1964, and it was one of the first buildings in modern Lima to be designed as such.
+50 years later, and with financial support from other institutions, the museum underwent a revamp, creating a facility with up-to-date conservation equipment and for its important collection of pre-Hispanic textiles.

-The tour through the museum starts with a history of textiles throughout the world, where they were made and the earliest raw materials used.
-Then comes their development in Peru and the history of the country’s various cultures.
-There are 120 works of art in total.
-Finally, visitors have privileged access to a storeroom containing more than 400 pieces showing the development of textiles by the Chancay culture.
-A privately guided visit lets you see this unique Peruvian museum at leisure.
+The tour through the museum starts with a history of textiles throughout the world, covering where certain types of textiles were made and the earliest raw materials used.
+The tour continues through textile development in Peru and the history of the country’s various cultures.
+There are 120 works of art in this section.
+Finally, visitors have privileged access to a storeroom containing more than 460 pieces showing the development of textiles by the Chancay culture.
+A privately guided visit lets you see this unique and fascinating collection at leisure.